etienne428/AdventCalendar2020/README.md

-# AdventCalendar2020
+# AdventsCalendar2020
-My solution to Advent of Code 2020 (https://adventofcode.com/2020)
+My solutions for Advent Of Code 2020 (https://adventofcode.com/2020)